rear/rear-user-guide/docs/index.md

 # Relax-and-Recover (ReaR) User Guide Documentation

-Here we find the source files for [https://relax-and-recover.org/rear-user-guide/](https://relax-and-recover.org/rear-user-guide/).
+This is the home for [https://relax-and-recover.org/rear-user-guide/](https://relax-and-recover.org/rear-user-guide/).
+The sources of the ReaR User Guide are at [Github](https://github.com/rear/rear-user-guide) - where else?

 Use the navigation on the left-hand side to explore the different topics.
 Feel free to contribute to this project but please read the [contributing guidelines](legal/contributing/index.md).